 Digital marketing is an industry worth hundreds of billions of dollars, so it can be a very profitable business.
 Rates between $80 and $150 can put a lot of cash in your pocket!

-Do I need a license to start a digital marketing agency?
+Can I start a digital marketing business from home?

 Yes, you can perform all your marketing activities from a home office.
 It’s a digital age, so you can work with clients anywhere in the world.